EVENTS up to THE OFFICIAL NOMINATION OF BARACK FOR 2012

 politicians of the Continent to stop bickering and pondering

-about whether to move forward or return to the past
+about whether to move forward or return to the past, to make

 a firm and non-negotiable commitment to the future, to a